 So how do I become a person of wise speech?

-I have to put wisdom into me.
+I have to put wisdom into myself.
 I have to have a steady diet of wisdom.
-Daily Bible reading and meditation; regularly reading quality book, journals and blogs; and watching videos that inspire, encourage and motivate.
+Daily Bible reading and meditation; regularly reading a quality book, journals, and blogs; and watching videos that inspire, encourage, and motivate.
 We cannot speak wise words to others if we are not putting wise words into our brains.

 Here are a few thoughts on how to become a “life-giving” fountain to others: